Our knowledge of orthopaedics. Your best health.

 Sprains, Strains, and Other Soft-Tissue Injuries

 Sprains, strains, and contusions, as well as tendinitis and bursitis, are common soft-tissue injuries.
-Even with appropriate treatment, these injuries may require a prolonged amount of time to heal.
+Even with appropriate treatment, these injuries may require a long time to heal.

 Cause